-Irritable, sore, dry, red eyes.
+• Irritable, sore, dry, red eyes.
 May be worse in the morning if due to nocturnal lagophthalmos.

-- Epithelial disturbance of the cornea (looks dull) in the exposed area, usually inferior third/half of the cornea. - In severe/neglected cases, especially if corneal sensation is reduced, comeal ulcers may form in the exposed area and secondary infection may occur.
+- Epithelial disturbance of the cornea (looks dull) in the exposed area, usually inferior third/half of the cornea. - In severe/neglected cases, especially if corneal sensation is reduced, corneal ulcers may form in the exposed area and secondary infection may occur.
+Check lid closure by getting the